 During my high school years, I earned extra money doing fashion modeling work in the garment district and upon graduation started on the pre-med program in college.
 During this time I fell in love with art again and changed my major to art.
 While in college I had an acting stint in Hollywood on the side (I got a part in Oliver Stone's 'Heaven and Earth' and followed with a lead role in Elizabeth Hong Yang's 'Touch Within' in China).

 After getting my art degree, I have since settled down to pursue my art career in Los Angeles, later Seattle and finally Hawaii with the big excitement being adopting my first daughter from China and my second daughter from Vietnam.

 BFA in painting, California State University Long Beach .

 My work is represented in many public and private collections in the U.S., Canada, Europe, and Mexico .

 Smithsonian’s National Portrait Gallery (NPG) 2016 portrait competition exhibition (March 12, 2016 through January 8, 2017).
-It will then travel to four host museums across the country from February 2017 through August 2018.
+It will then travel to five host museums across the country from February 2017 through September 2018.

 Thu Nguyen, the artist that carried the light with

 Guillermo Herranz Luna, Community Manager VirtualGallery.com

 "Influenced by Andrew Wyeth, I created realistic work with a sense of conceptual not just another pretty painting.
 I want each painting to tell a story - my story."